-Then Terminator's hardware GRO/LRO implementation is enabled.
+Then Terminator's hardware GRO implementation is enabled.

-If you would like to use the Linux GRO/LRO for any reason, first the $t4\tom$ kernel module needs to be removed from kernel module list.
+If you would like to use the Linux GRO for any reason, first the t4_tom kernel module needs to be removed from kernel module list.
 Please note you might need to reboot your system.
-After removing the $t4\tom$ module, you can use ethtool to check the status of current GRO/LRO settings, for example:
+After removing the t4_tom module, you can use ethtool to check the status of current GRO settings.

 '''

 [root@host~]# ethtool -k eth6

 Offload parameters for eth6:

 rx-checksumming: on

 tx-checksumming: on

 scatter-gather: on

 tcp-segmentation-offload: on

 udp-fragmentation-offload: off

 generic-segmentation-offload: on

 generic-receive-offload: on

-large-receive-offload: off
+large-receive-offload: off [fixed]

 '''